-The Professor Bligh Scholarship is awarded to one second year student, who displays academic merit, enthusiasm and innovation, despite being the first in their family to attend university and coming from a background with a low household income.
+The Professor Bligh Scholarship is awarded to one second year student in 2017/18, who displays academic merit, enthusiasm and innovation, despite being the first in their family to attend university and coming from a background with a low household income.
 The Professor Bligh Scholarship is an award £1,000, paid in two instalments.
-The first instalment will be paid on award of the scholarship in October, and the second instalment will be paid in January 2017 after the successful completion of the first term.
+The first instalment will be paid on award of the scholarship in October, and the second instalment will be paid in January 2018 after the successful completion of the first term.

 Throughout the period of the Scholarship, Professor Bligh will also be available as a mentor to take the successful scholar’s ideas further and help develop appropriate study methods to do so.

 The Professor Bligh Scholars 2016/17

 The Professor Bligh Scholarships for 2016/17 were awarded in October 2016.